bigomics/omicsplayground-doc/dataprep/datachecks.rst

 Checks before uploading
 ================================================================================

 **Check #1**.
-Never use the special characters in the table below.
-The platform is based on the R programming language, so certain characters are reserved for programming purposes.
-As good practice, avoid using symbols when naming a sample or a phenotype.
+Never use the special characters in your samples and contrasts, as certain characters are reserved for programming purposes.
 If you need to connect multiple elements, use underscore, “_” instead.
-Here’s an example:

 We test regularly which characters are allowed or not, we will update this list accordingly.
-Here is the current list of characters that are not allowed:
+The characters below are strictly forbidden.

 +---------------+-----------------+------------------------+
 | Input file    | Part            | Characters not allowed |